JetBrains/teamcity-documentation/topics/enabling-two-factor-authentication.md

 ## 2FA REST API Endpoints

 To manage 2FA through the [TeamCity REST API](https://www.jetbrains.com/help/teamcity/rest/teamcity-rest-api-documentation.html), use the following endpoints:

-* `/2FA/setup` — returns a new secret key, the set pf recovery keys, and the UUID for the unconfirmed lookup of secret keys.
+* `/2FA/setup` — returns a new secret key, the set of recovery keys, and the UUID for the unconfirmed lookup of secret keys.
 * `/2FA/{userLocator}/disable` — disable 2FA for a given user, can be used by a user themselves of by the administrator.
 * `/2FA/confirm` — takes the UUID and password as parameters, looks up the unconfirmed secret key by the provided UUID.
 After that, the TOTP 6-digit password for this key is generated.
 If the password parameter is correct, the secret key is confirmed and 2FA is enabled.
 * `/2FA/newRecoveryKeys` — generates, sets, and returns new recovery keys for a user with active 2FA.
 Format of recovery keys: `[0-9a-f]{6}-[0-9a-f]{6}`.